Pour visiter le site du Domaine Alexandre Bonnet, confirmez-vous avoir l'âge légal pour consommer ou acheter de l'alcool ?

 The destiny of Les Riceys

 The destiny of Les Riceys is deeply intertwined with viticulture.
 Over the centuries, people have worked to shape its landscape, tending the hillsides and using the stones to build houses in the village, then cadoles amongst the vineyards.
-The people of the Champagne Alexandre Bonnet are attached to its terroir and history.
+The people of the Domaine Alexandre Bonnet are attached to its terroir and history.
 They respect nature by showing patience and humility.

 image